Mad Fritz: The Mad Scientist Behind One of Napa Valley’s Best-Kept Secrets

 Available by appointment only at a tasting room in St. Helena, CA, or through a membership club, the beers at Mad Fritz have become fabled.
 Lore passed down through the grapevine, which in my case was Hop Culture Social Media Manager Magic Muncie, who had made a date to visit after he had heard whispers about their phenomenal and unique beers.”

-“I had so much fun the last time I was here; It really stuck with me,” Muncie said, who, after his last visit, convinced me to drive an hour north early on a Saturday morning.
+“I had so much fun the last time I was here; It really stuck with me,” Muncie said, who convinced me to drive an hour north early on a Saturday morning.
 “Like, goosebumps-type situation.”

 After spending over three hours with Zacherle at Mad Fritz, there is only one way I can describe the silver-haired brewer, maltster, and roaster extraordinaire: mad scientist.